Kunaisoft-Team/Kunaisoft_Website_sessions_calendar/README.md

-# sessions_calendar
+# Sessions Hours - Kunaisoft Calendar

-This is project is to expose our sessions calendar.
+This is a very small project to embed our sessions events from zoho calendar.

+## Collaborators

+Agustin Di Giambatista.
+Deiby Dayans R.
+Gian V.
+Mariana M.